jfey/SmallThings/boards/jetson-nano.md

 /sys/devices/pwm-fan/temp_control:0
 ```

-After *jetson_clocks* the system runs at full speed including the fan
+After calling the mighty *jetson_clocks* the system runs at full speed
-(if connected).
-As a result the temperature drops to 36 degrees when
+including the fan (if connected).
+As a result the temperature drops to
-idling.
+36 degrees when idling.

 To switch back to the default settings: